LLYXC/OXnet/README.md

 4. Modify the ```set_name``` in train_oxnet.py (line 92, 94, and 96) or train_retinanet.py (line 72, 74, and 76).

 ## Training
-To train OXnet:
+Note that when there are data of different types of annotations, in the json file, labeled data are listed at the beginning and unlabeled data are listed behind.
+To train OXnet, :
 ```
 python train_oxnet.py --dataset coco --coco_path root/of/json/and/image/files --load_pth path/to/pretrained/model.pt --num_labeled_data 2725 --num_data 13964 --experiment_name oxnet --depth 101
 ```
-Note that in the json file, labeled data are listed at the beginning and unlabeled data are listed behind.

 To train RetinaNet as a baseline:
 ```